British Rail Class 07: Technical details

 Locomotive (air) and train (vacuum) brakes were fitted from new.
 Air train braking was added later, in some cases with high-level air brake pipes for use with Southern Region electric multiple units.
 Originally the class had radio communication sets fitted for use at Southampton Docks, the aerial located on the top right-hand corner of the engine bonnet.
 These were removed when operation at the docks ceased.

 Models

-Class 07 is available as a kit and a ready-to-run model in OO gauge by Heljan.
+Class 07 is available as a ready-to-run model in OO gauge by Heljan and in kit and R-T-R form by Silver Fox.